The Resurrection of the Christ: Part Two: Production

 In August 2025, it was reported that The Resurrection of the Christ would be split into two parts, with the first installment releasing in March 2027.
-By October, Jim Caviezel and Monica Bellucci had exited the film, with their roles currently being recast.
+By October, Jim Caviezel and Monica Bellucci had exited the film, with their roles as Jesus Christ and Mary Magdalene currently being recast.
 Days later, it was announced that the entire cast of the original movie would be replaced due to the cost of using de-aging CGI special effects.
-Finnish actor Jaakko Ohtonen was cast as Jesus, replacing Caviezel; Mariela Garriga as Mary Magdalene, replacing Belucci; Kasia Smutniak as Mary (mother of Jesus), replacing Maia Morgenstern; Pier Luigi Pasino as Peter, replacing Francesco De Vito; and Riccardo Scamarcio as Pontius Pilate, replacing Hristo Naumov Shopov; while Rupert Everett was cast in an undisclosed role.
+Finnish actor Jaakko Ohtonen was cast as Jesus, replacing Caviezel; Mariela Garriga as Mary Magdalene, replacing Belucci; Kasia Smutniak as Mary (mother of Jesus), replacing Maia Morgenstern; Pier Luigi Pasino as Peter, replacing Francesco De Vito; and Riccardo Scamarcio as Pontius Pilate, replacing Hristo Naumov Shopov; while Rupert Everett was cast in a then-undisclosed role.

 Filming

 Principal photography began on October 6, 2025.
-The film will be shot entirely at Cinecittà Studios in Rome; and will be completed consequetively with Part One.
+The film was shot entirely at Cinecittà Studios in Rome; and was completed simultaneously with Part One.

+Filming wrapped on April 30, 2026.

 Release

-The Resurrection of the Christ: Part Two is scheduled to be released in the United States on May 6, 2027.
+The Resurrection of the Christ: Part Two is scheduled to be released on Ascension Day in the United States on May 25, 2028.
+It was previously scheduled to release May 6, 2027.